M. M. Kalburgi: In popular culture

-Kalburgi's assassination is featured along with those of other anarchists such as Narendra Dabholkar, Govind Pansare and journalist Gauri Lankesh in the documentary mini-series Reason by Anand Patwardhan.
+Kalburgi's assassination is featured along with those of other progressive social reformers such as Narendra Dabholkar, Govind Pansare and journalist Gauri Lankesh in the documentary miniseries Reason by Anand Patwardhan.

-A short film, The Bookshelf, was produced in memory of Dabholkar, Pansare and Kalburgi by three Indian publishing houses Tulika Books, Perumal Murugan's publisher Kalachuvadu and Deshabhimani Book House.
+A short film, The Bookshelf, was produced in memory of Dabholkar, Pansare and Kalburgi by three Indian publishing houses: Tulika Books, Perumal Murugan's publisher Kalachuvadu and Deshabhimani Book House.